jasonmacduffie/isles-of-maga/story.md

 These are some of the major Demon Lords (feel free to make new ones):

-- Pastorum, Patron of Ghosts (worshipped by Corvidines)
+- Pastorum, Patron of Ghosts (worshipped by Corvidines).
+His demons are called Nonces, which are the ghosts of deceased sentient races.
+Upon death, a Nonce retains the memories of its life, but loses its sense of identity.
 - Umbrarum, Matron of Shadows (worshipped by Vespertines)
 - Solum, Matron of Purity (worshipped by Felidines)
 - Vitarum, Matron of Nature (worshipped by Lacertines)